Get Moshi

 From the mosh research paper: on links with 29% packet loss, mosh reduced response time from 16.8 seconds to 0.33 seconds compared to SSH.

-Agent Inbox, Hooks, and Live Activities
+Agents Feed, Hooks, and Live Activities

 This is Moshi's killer feature for AI workflows.
 For supported agents, install moshi-hook so Claude Code, Codex, OpenCode, Gemini, Cursor, Kimi, and Qwen can send structured approvals, questions, turn completions, tool errors, and usage snapshots to Moshi: